Skip to main content

 The challenge of imagining life beyond capitalism

 The end of the world has been a popular theme in literature, but have you considered the end of capitalism?
-Fredric Jameson argues that imagining a world without capitalism is harder than imagining the end of the world, as capitalism deeply shapes our values and practices.
+The observation that it is easier to imagine the end of the world than the end of capitalism is often attributed to Fredric Jameson and Slavoj Žižek and Mark Fisher made it central to his account of capitalist realism.
+The point holds across all three: capitalism so deeply shapes our values and practices that a world without it becomes nearly unthinkable.
 Capitalism has woven itself into our lives so extensively that most people have internalized its principles and ideologies.
 This internalization is evident in our daily choices, aspirations and perceptions of societal success and value, indicating how capitalism, as a total system, influences both economic exchanges and our worldview.
 It affects how we think about progress, how we relate to others and how we understand our roles within society.
 Beyond market transactions, capitalism extends into social, cultural and even personal and intimate areas of our lives.

 Understanding and challenging capitalism